HenryDev/Revu-Product-Specification/README.md

 *   Identical form submissions (i.e., same username, org, and date range) must return cached results instantly.
 *   Cached results bypass the need for new API calls and backend jobs.
 *   The cache is invalidated if any input parameters change.
+*   **Cache Transparency:** Users must not be able to distinguish between cached and fresh results in terms of UI presentation, functionality, or downstream features like report generation.
+Both should enable identical user workflows.

 ### 5.2.
 Error Handling